richard-shi/BarcodeScanner/README.md

 ### Options
 Barcode values can be copied to clipboard, and opened in Safari if the value is a valid URL

-# New in v1.1
+# New in v1.2
-* Added Compatibility for Data Matrix, Interleaved 2 of 5 and ITF14 codes
-* Barcode Scanner now displays the type of barcode
-* Several bug fixes
+* Updated codebase to Swift 3
+* Removed Logo Placeholder